 Community Food Corner - Glen Abbey Branch

 - Located inside the entrance doors

-- Learn more about Glen Abbey's Community Fridge here
+- Learn more about Glen Abbey's Community Food Corner here

 - Non-perishables and Pet Food

-- Learn more about Clearview's Food Shelf here
+- Learn more about Clearview's Community Food Shelf here

 For a complete list of community food programs operating in Oakville, visit How to Find - Food Banks & Community Meals, Oakville.